JustBuddy/avatar-framework/README.md

 Icons not from the SDK are from Carbon-Copy, graciously provided by Dreadrith and JustSleightly.

+> [!NOTE]
-USE OF VRCSDK+ FROM DREADRITH IS EXTREMELY RECOMMENDED WHEN WORKING WITH THIS MENU, SO IS CONTROLLER EDITOR FOR EDITING THE FX CONTROLLER.
+> USE OF VRCSDK+ FROM DREADRITH IS EXTREMELY RECOMMENDED WHEN WORKING WITH THIS MENU,
+> SO IS CONTROLLER EDITOR FOR EDITING THE FX CONTROLLER.

 1. Expressions
 Setting up the expressions should be straightforward if you have done that before already.